danielwelch/hassio-snapshot-manager/README.md

 # Hass.io Snapshot Manager
-Full-featured snapshot management and backup for Hass.io
+Full-featured snapshot management and automated backup for Hass.io

 #### Work in Progress

-Thanks to @d0ugal for his work on the Dropbox functionality and for providing the backbone of this add-on!
-See [Hassio Dropbox Upload](https://github.com/d0ugal/hassio-dropbox-upload)
+All credit for this add-on in it's initial state belongs to @d0ugal, as [Hassio Dropbox Upload](https://github.com/d0ugal/hassio-dropbox-upload) provides the backdone of this add-on and essentially all of the Dropbox functionality.